Publications and publication types

 Microsoft Word

-To reliably generate correctly numbered DOCX files, it is important to calibrate the Word template and the publication config.
+To reliably generate correctly numbered DOCX files, it’s important to calibrate the Word template and the publication config.
 See DOCX support.

 Numbered vs Unnumbered